-The main difference between the two stage plots is the size of each set up.
-AM/FM have multiple guitars, keyboards and drums, a bass guitar, multiple vocals all going through a mixture of DI boxes and microphones whereas Cara Luft has two instrument DIs and two microphones.
+The main difference between the two-stage plots is the size of each setup.
+AM/FM have multiple guitars, keyboards, and drums, a bass guitar, multiple vocals all going through a mixture of DI boxes and microphones whereas Cara Luft has two instruments DIs and two microphones.

 There’s also the information provided outside of the plots representation of the stage.
 For example, AM/FM give notes on delay times and for vocals and the overall mix for bass.
 Cara’s setup includes information like ‘warm, big tone’ for her guitar and instructions to not ‘ride the faders’ during her performance.